Public execution in Dębica: Introduction

-On August 23, 1944 German soldiers left the town of Dębica, and the Red Army units captured it.
+On August 23, 1944, German soldiers left the town of Dębica, which was subsequently captured by Red Army units.
 However, the frontline remained on the Wisłoka river for a few months, until the beginning of 1945.
-Wehrmacht artillery shelled Dębica, soldiers of the Armia Krajowa, cooperating with the Soviets, fought the enemy.
-After some time the Nazis were relentlessly pushed to the west and left their positions and the whole area of Dębica County was in Soviet hands.
+Wehrmacht artillery shelled Dębica, while soldiers of the Armia Krajowa, cooperating with the Soviets, fought the enemy.
+After some time the Nazis were relentlessly pushed to the west, leaving their positions and the whole area of Dębica County to the Soviets.

-However, Soviet advance was regarded by many as yet another occupation.
-Behavior of some Red Army units and the NKVD confirmed this notion - they persecuted Polish patriots, arrested and imprisoned them.
+However, the Soviet advance was regarded by many as yet another occupation.
+The behavior of some Red Army units and the NKVD confirmed this notion - they persecuted Polish patriots, arrested and imprisoned them.
 Thousands of members of the Home Army were either shot or sent to Siberia.
-Under the circumstances, several members of the resistance movement decided to hide in the forests and to continue struggle for free Poland.
+Under these circumstances, several members of the resistance movement decided to hide in the forests and to continue the struggle for a free Poland.
 After dissolution of the Home Army, new, anti-Communist organizations including, Freedom and Independence (Wolność i Niezawisłość - WiN) and National Armed Forces (Narodowe Siły Zbrojne - NSZ) were created with the purpose was to rid Poland of Soviet occupiers.
 In 1945, Jan Stefko (aka "Mściciel" - "The Avenger") created a branch of the NSZ affiliated with the WiN in the district around Rzeszów.
 Grębosz, Kozłowski, and Franciszek joined the group and took part in a number of attacks on Communists which led to their capture and eventual execution.

 The condemned

-Józef "Pszczółka" Grębosz was born June 3, 1921 in Tuszym and worked as a bricklayer.
+Józef "Pszczółka" Grębosz was born June 3, 1921, in Tuszym and worked as a bricklayer.
 He was a member of the Polish Army until deserting in April 1945.
 In January 1946 he joined Stefko's group.
-Józef "Mruk" Kozłowski aka Rąbski was born on September 30, 1924 in Bitków (USSR) and was from a peasant family.
-On February 2, 1946 he deserted MO Korczyn and joined Stefko's group where he became a commander and deputy.
-Franciszek "Bukiet" Noster was born October 29, 1920 in Domaradz from a peasant farmer family.
+Józef "Mruk" Kozłowski aka Rąbski was born on September 30, 1924, in Bitków (USSR) and was from a peasant family.
+On February 2, 1946, he deserted MO Korczyn and joined Stefko's group where he became a commander and deputy.
+Franciszek "Bukiet" Noster was born October 29, 1920, in Domaradz from a peasant farmer family.
 He was accused of being a part of an attack in June 1945 in a forest near Domaradz where seven Ukrainians were killed.
 He joined with Stefko in January 1946.